 Twin Needle Supplies

 - Scrap fabric or your project to hem.

-- Your zig-zag machine foot.
-The opening in a regular foot is generally not wide enough to accommodate both needles.
+- Zig-Zag Foot - This is important because the opening in a regular foot is generally not wide enough to accommodate both needles.

-- Regular bobbin – you will only need one bobbin.
+- Regular bobbin - You will only need one bobbin.

 - Sewing Machine - No, you don't need a fancy machine.
 As long as your machine can do a straight stitch, and you have a foot with a wide enough opening, you can use a twin needle.

 Types of Twin Needle

 Twin needles or double needles are available for most makes of machines and have 2 needles attached to the one shank.
 You normally just get one twin needle in a packet so choose carefully and treat it well.

 All these add up to a lot of combinations!
 If your local shop only has a limited choice, prioritize purpose first and secondly shank thickness.
 As long as the needle distance fits in your presser foot, the distance of the needles is purely personal preference.